 We have the Sales Amount Bin on the Columns shelf, the Sum of Sales Amount measure on the Rows Shelf, and table calculation (Percent of Total) on the Sales Amount.

 Cumulative Histogram in Tableau example

-To create a Tableau cumulative histogram, Drag and Drop the Sales Amount from the Measures Region to the Rows Shelf.
+To create a Tableau cumulative histogram, Drag and Drop the Sales Amount from the Measures Region to the row shelf.
 Since it is a Measure value, the Sales Amount will aggregate to the default Sum.

 Please click on the down arrow beside the Sales Amount measure to calculate the running total.
-Next, select the Quick Table Calculation option and then select the Running Total
+Next, select the Quick Table Calculation option and then select the Running Total.
+For more, Click Here.

 Now, our data will arrange by the Running total.
-But we intend to display Tableau Cumulative Histogram and Normal Histogram in One Chart using the Dual Axes concept.
+However, we intend to display the Tableau Cumulative Histogram and Normal Histogram in One Chart using the Dual Axes concept.
 Here, our Normal Histogram shows the Percentage of the Total, but our Cumulative Histogram displays the Running total.
 To combine them,

 - we have to change the Table Calculation of either of them or

 - You can add a secondary calculation.

 To create a Dual Axes Report, select the Total Running Sum of Sales Amount Axis.
 And right-click on it will open the context menu.
 From that, select the Dual Axis option.

-Once you choose the Dual Axis option following screenshot will be displayed.
-From the below Tableau cumulative histogram screenshot, you can observe that We have a Sales Amount Bin in the range of 500 on the Horizontal Axis and Total Sales Amount, the Total Running Sum of the Sales Amount on the Vertical Axis (which are acting as Dual Axis).
+Once you choose the Dual Axis option, the following screenshot will be displayed.
+From the below Tableau cumulative histogram screenshot, you can observe that We have a Sales Amount Bin in the range of 500 on the Horizontal Axis and Total Sales Amount, the Total Running Sum of the Sales Amount on the Vertical Axis (which acts as Dual Axis).

 From the above screenshot, you can observe that the Tableau Cumulative Histogram looks perfect.
 But The Maximum Axis value of the Total Sales Amount is 55%, whereas the Total Running Sum of the Sales Amount is 100%.
 To do the same, we have to use the Synchronization of the Axis concept.